Undergraduate Course: Applied Statistics (MATH10096)

 |Pre-requisites||Visiting students are advised to check that they have studied the material covered in the syllabus of any pre-requisite course listed above before enrolling.

 On completion of this course, the student will be able to:

-- distinguish between parametric and nonparametric tests, select the appropriate tests and apply them to a range of different forms of data
+- Apply appropriate statistical tests to a range of different forms of data and associated hypotheses.

-- carry out hypothesis tests in R and interpret the results accordingly
+- Conduct hypothesis tests in R and interpret the results accordingly.

 |Graduate Attributes and Skills

 |Course secretary||Miss Sarah McDonald